-Case against Mexican megachurch leader dismissed
+Court drops rape, other charges against megachurch leader

 It was not clear when he would be released.

 The attorney general’s office said it was reviewing the court’s ruling.

-García’s attorney did not immediately have a comment.
+García’s attorney, Alan Jackson, said he and his client are “thrilled” by the decision.

+“In their zeal to secure a conviction at any cost, the Attorney General has sought to strip Mr. Garcia of his freedom without due process by locking him up without bail on the basis of unsubstantiated accusations by unnamed accusers and by denying him his day in court,” Jackson said in a statement.

 The appeals court ruling states that the Los Angeles County Superior Court must dismiss the 29 counts of felony charges that range from human trafficking and production of child pornography to forcible rape of a minor.